econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Many of the parameters of the basic life-cycle consumption-saving model can be calibrated from well measured empirical data.
 For example, we use standard calibrations of both of the income shock processes during the working life, based on @Cagetti2003, and survival probabilities by age are taken directly from actuarial mortality tables published by the Social Security Administration.
-We set the "pure" rate of time preference to $\beta=1$, meaning that the optimal choice is to care exactly as much your future self as much as your present self (conditional on surviving into the future).
+We set the "pure" rate of time preference to $\beta=1$, meaning that the optimal choice is to care exactly as much about your future self as your present self (conditional on surviving into the future).

 Beyond those basic assumptions, we calibrate the model to include uncertainty after retirement.
 Specifically, we assume that there are "ordinary" expenditure shocks in retirement that are of similar magnitude to income shocks during working life (following recent estimates from  @flExpShocks).
 In principle, the presence of such shocks provides a precautionary motive to draw down wealth more slowly.
 However, our estimation results show that even when we include this calibration of expense shocks, the model still predicts much more drawdown of wealth than the data show.

 ## Alternative Preferences